tmsincomb/DeepVCF/README.md

-# Variant Caller
+# What is DeepVCF?
-A deep learning variant caller aimed for Prokaryotic genomes
+A deep learning SNP variant caller aimed for Prokaryotic genomes!

 # Prerequisites
 ### WARNING :: Tensorflow stable does not work with python 3.9 yet!